armor-code/agent/ws-agent/README.md

 This is a similar to reverse SSH tunnel concept.
 Below is a short explanation of the same.

-Lets assume, customer is running JIRA service in internal network and Armorcode has to connect to this JIRA service via Armorcode WS-Agent.
+Let's assume, customer is running JIRA service in internal network and Armorcode has to connect to this JIRA service via Armorcode WS-Agent.
 It requires following steps

-1) Customer starts the WS-Agent in their on-prem enviornment from where JIRA service is reachable.
+1) Customer starts the WS-Agent in their on-prem environment from where JIRA service is reachable.

 2) WS-Agent creates a TCP connection to port 443 of Armorcode WS-Server (Websocket connection).

-3) Due to reverse tunnel configuration, port 5000 opens-up for listening on the Armorcode WS-Server (internal network only) and any traffic sent to this port will reach the JIRA service in customer enviornment.
+3) Due to reverse tunnel configuration, port 5000 opens-up for listening on the Armorcode WS-Server (internal network only) and any traffic sent to this port will reach the JIRA service in customer environment.

 4) Armorcode platform now initiates connection to customer's JIRA service by making a connection to this port 5000.
 This connection is tunneled via the Armorcode WS-Server via WS-Agent to customer's JIRA.